Hidden-Hyperparameter/CS285_homework/hw4/report.md

 ![](./report/assets/P3-3.png)

 Notice that in these three figures, I also show my own method here.
 I think that in average, my method performs similarly as the original method.
-I still don't know why.

 # Problem 4